PlatinumOptimizer/PlatinumArch-Optimizer/README.md

 ## 📌 Final Notes

--   A reboot is recommended after running the optimizer\
+-   A reboot is strongly recommended after running the optimizer\
--   For best results, monitor system temperatures with `lm_sensors` or `watch -n 1 sensors`\
+-   Monitor system temperatures with `lm_sensors`
--   Use Extreme Mode only if you understand the risks
+    (`watch -n 1 sensors`)\
+-   Script is intended for desktops, workstations, and gaming systems where maximum performance is preferred over power efficiency